 37. Explore Google Doodles

 Google doodles are seen by millions of people around the world every day and have become an important part of the company’s culture and identity.
-You can explore the all Google doodles released globally to date on a single page.
+You can explore all Google doodles released globally to date on a single page.

 38. Explore What is Trending on Google